-This bulletin from the Cooperative Extension Plant Health Clinic (Plant Disease Clinic) is an electronic update about diseases and other problems observed in our lab each month.
-Input from everybody interested in plants is welcome and appreciated.
-Pumpkin Bacterial Spot of pumpkin, caused by the bacterium Xanthomonas campestris pv. cucurbitae, can be a serious disease of pumpkins, cucumbers, gourds, and squash.
-Yield losses in excess of 50% have been recorded in severely infested fields.
-Leaf symptoms appear as small, dark, angular lesions, with the centers of the lesions becoming translucent with age.
+Pumpkin Bacterial Spot Bacterial Spot of pumpkin, caused by the bacterium Xanthomonas campestris cucurbitae, can be a serious disease of pumpkins, cucumbers, gourds, and squash.
+Yield losses more than 50% have been recorded in severely infested fields. symptoms appear as small, dark, angular lesions, with the centers of the lesions becoming translucent with age.
 However, the most damaging symptoms appear on the fruit.
 Fruit lesions begin as small, slightly sunken, circular spots, 1/16 to 1/18 inch in diameter.
 As the lesions enlarge the cuticle and epidermis crack.
 Larger lesions may have a scabby appearance with tan, raised blisters.
-Saprophytic fungi often colonize the older lesions, giving them a pinkish-white or green color depending on the species of saprophyte involved.
+Saprophytic fungi often colonize the older lesions, giving them a pinkishwhite or green color depending on the species of saprophyte involved.
 The unsightliness of the lesions diminishes the marketability of the fruit as well as leading to significant rot in the field and in storage.
 The pathogen is seedborne and can also survive in crop residue.
-Bacterial spot is more of a problem during high temperatures coupled with rainy weather or overhead irrigation.
+Bacterial Spot is more of a problem during high temperatures coupled with rainy weather or overhead irrigation.
 Inoculum is splashed onto young fruit before it develops its protective waxy cuticle.
-Good sanitation and crop rotation with non-cucurbit crops helps limit inoculum in the field.
+Good sanitation and crop rotation with non-cucurbit crops help limit inoculum in the field.
 Only clean seed should be used.
-Therefore it is advisable to not save seed from a previous crop.
+Therefore, it is advisable to not save seed from a previous crop.
 Copper fungicides may be applied during early formation and fruit expansion to protect developing fruit.
 Once bacterial lesions are observed on mature fruit there is nothing to be done except to practice ruthless culling of diseased fruit.

-Pumpkin Bacterial Spot- Xanthomonas campestris pv. cucurbitae
+Pumpkin Bacterial Spot-Xanthomonas campestris pv. cucurbitae

-Sherrie Smith University of Arkansas Cooperative Extension
+Photo by Sherrie Smith, University of Arkansas Cooperative Extension